 In reply Jesus said: “A man was going down from Jerusalem to Jericho, when he was attacked by robbers.
 They stripped him of his clothes, beat him and went away, leaving him half dead.
 A priest happened to be going down the same road, and when he saw the man, he passed by on the other side.
 So too, a Levite, when he came to the place and saw him, passed by on the other side.
 But a Samaritan, as he traveled, came where the man was; and when he saw him, he took pity on him.
 He went to him and bandaged his wounds, pouring on oil and wine.
 Then he put the man on his own donkey, brought him to an inn and took care of him.
 The next day he took out two denarii and gave them to the innkeeper.
 ‘Look after him,’ he said, ‘and when I return, I will reimburse you for any extra expense you may have.’
 Luke 10:30-35

 Every day we live amongst a tension.
-We struggle after one goal.
+We struggle with one goal.
 It’s the desire you and I have for comfort.
 We all pursue being comfortable to some degree.
 Whether we realize it or not, this desire for comfort can very easily creep into our relationships and the way we engage with others.

 We’ve become so wrapped up in our own world that we do not see the people around us.
 But there is an inescapable truth found in Scripture.
 Jesus lays the gauntlet down in passages like Luke 10:30-35, better known as The Parable of the Good Samaritan.